-Effect -- Like our popular SpiceMASTER plug-in, when Mask is chosen, SpatterFlex utilizes our top-rated, industry-standard "spices" to generate where the spatter effect will appear within the image.
-Use the Spice Controls described below to adjust many aspects of the spice file.
+Mask -- Like our popular SpiceMASTER plug-in, when the default Spice File choice is active, SpatterFlex utilizes our top-rated, industry-standard "spices" to generate where the spatter effect will appear within the image.
+Use the Spice/Position controls described at the bottom of this page to adjust many aspects of the spice file.
+Or, you can base the SpatterFlex effect on the Image's Luminance, which creates an entirely different/unique effect basis that relates directly to your image content.